nsain25/Generative-Text-for-Customer-Support-Automation/README.md

 For this project, we have made our own datasets, with 2 types of files, once contains the sample customer support data and the other has the sample customer support data after cleaning and preprocessing the data

-Future scope, implementing this model using API Integration (i.e using OpenAI's API) and Automation, along with geeting the API key)
+Future scope, implementing this model using API Integration (i.e using OpenAI's API) and Automation, along with getting access to the API key